devactorization/PowerShell/README.md

 High level table of contents:
 * Graph Powershell - this folder contains tooling for working with Graph API in PowerShell e.g. a script for granting Graph API permissions to Managed Identities.
 * Entra Tools - this folder contains tooling for working with Entra ID, e.g. a script for checking for expiring Enterprise App/App Registration credentials and secrets.
+* PowerZen - custom PowerShell module for working with the Zendesk API to create/update tickets.
+Only designed for basic functionality.

 # Contribute
 If you would like to contribute to these tools, please open a pull request.